lucastssb/nlw_03_happy/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/DanielObara/NLW-3.0/blob/master/LICENSE) for details.

 Made with ♥ by Lucas Barbosa :wave: [Get in touch!](https://www.linkedin.com/in/lucas-barbosa-60b56416b/)